How I Became a Lady at the Vintage Fashion Expo

 Organized thematically the main thing I learned from participating in the shows, was how women felt who wore those clothes originally.
 Their posture was ramrod straight, their gestures and strides small and their expressions demure and pleasing.
 Buttoned, zippered and hooked into long wool suits, short dark 1940s separates and side-detailed cocktail dresses I left my modern body behind and went back in time.
 In my light blue embroidered suit and black straw hat I was an Edwardian housewife leaving church and in my yellow and gold 1920s dress I was a kooky flapper ready to "go wild" and do the Charleston.

 Tragically FVF decided to eliminate the fashion shows, due to costs, so I don't do them anymore and I haven't visited the Santa Monica Vintage Clothing Expo since the last time I modeled.
-I've missed it, and after going to the "Helm's Design District Vintage Boutique" on June 11, I know I have to go back so I'll be there for the next show.
-I might not be modeling but at least I'll be able to visit a show I've loved for over 10 years, add some great finds to my collection and re-visit my memories.
+I've missed it, and after going to the "Helm's Design District Vintage Boutique" I know I might not be modeling but at least I have my memories and the experience to join the new world of conllecting and continue looking and adding to my collection.

 Vintage Clothes Will Always Be Beautiful